openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

 Transaction Identifiers (Section A5)
 -------------------------------------

 The AXI protocol includes AXI ID transaction identifiers.
 A Manager can use these to identify separate transactions that must be returned in order.

-   The CVA6 identify each type of transaction with a specific ID
+The CVA6 identify each type of transaction with a specific ID:

-      *For read transaction id can be 0 or 1.*
+* For read transaction id can be 0 or 1.

-      *For write transaction id = 1.*
+* For write transaction id = 1.

-      *For Atomic operation id = 3.
-This ID must be sent in the write channels and also in the read channel if the transaction performed requires response data.*
+* For Atomic operation id = 3.
+This ID must be sent in the write channels and also in the read channel if the transaction performed requires response data.

 AXI Ordering Model (Section A6)
 -------------------------------